 Dr. Rieger has substantial expertise in conducting systematic reviews.
-She has published five systematic reviews and is currently involved in numerous evidence synthesis projects (see below).
-As well, she is a co-investigator and member of the CIHR-funded SPOR Evidence Alliance, a committee member on the international Joanna Briggs Institute (JBI) mixed-methods reviews methodology group, and a core member of the Queen’s University Collaboration for Health Care Quality JBI Centre of Excellence.
+She has 12 published systematic review protocols and reports and is currently involved in numerous evidence synthesis projects (see below).
+As well, she is a co-investigator and member of the CIHR-funded SPOR Evidence Alliance and the CIHR-funded COVID-END Evidence Network, a committee member on the international Joanna Briggs Institute (JBI) mixed-methods reviews methodology group, and a core member of the Queen’s University Collaboration for Health Care Quality JBI Centre of Excellence.

 Archibald, M. (principal investigator), Rieger, K.L.
 (Co-Investigator), & Woodgate, R. (2020-2021).
 A systematic review of living labs in healthcare.
 University of Manitoba University Research Grants Program. $10,000 over one year (Co-Investigator)

 Rieger, K.L.
 (Principal Investigator), Chernomas, W.M., Duff, M., Lobchuk, M., Campbell-Enns, H., Nicolas, S., Demczuk, L., & West, C. (2017-2019).
 The effectiveness and experiences of mindfulness-based arts interventions in healthcare: A mixed methods systematic review.
 Manitoba Centre for Nursing and Health Research Grant Collaborative Research Grant Competition. $7,500